Real Life Recipes | Olivia Wyles

 1. Sweeteners - Feel free to use whatever fits in your lifestyle to sweeten this recipe.
 I found the best cookies have some type of granulated plus a brown sweetener.
 I used Lakanto's Monk fruit sweeteners for this recipe.

-2. Protein Powder – I bake a lot with Keto Chow because it has the right macros, tastes great, and bakes amazingly well.
-It’s a keto meal mix, but feel free to use whatever protein powder you prefer.
+2. Protein Powder - I bake a lot with Keto Chow because it has the right macros, tastes great, and bakes amazingly well.
+It's a keto meal mix, but feel free to use whatever protein powder you prefer.
+Whey blends and milk protein isolate works best.
 The nutrition facts will be drastically different so be sure to do your own calculations.
-1 serving = 1 scoop = 1 packet = about ½ cup
+1 serving = 1 scoop = 1 packet = about ½ cup = 40 grams.
+This recipe uses about 80 grams or about 1 cup.
+I do not recommend collagen and beef protein needs more testing.

 3. Baking Powder - I use a gluten-free baking powder from Rumford brand.
 Make sure your baking powder is less than 6 months old as this can alter any baking recipe dramatically.